thecuvii/twitter-video-downloader-extension/README.md

 ## Twitter video downloader extension

-Download twitter videos with one simple click.
+Download twitter videos in best quality with one simple click.
+Always free.

   - After installation, you will see a download icon under every tweet, which contains a video
   - Simply press download icon